ActiveInferenceInstitute/ActiveInferenceJournal/GuestStream/GuestStream_049/Transcripts/Prose/gs049-1_ActInf GuestStream 049.1 ~  Clickbait, consciousness science, and responsible journalism.m4a.sentences.csv_transcript.md

 So it's actually really quite easy, I think, to get swept up in the sensational nature of this question.
 Consciousness science is a really big deal.
 It touches on so many aspects of our everyday experience.

 And so this kind of leads us to another version of this question, which is, is this even really science?
 Is this something that can be even studied scientifically?
 Or does it transcend beyond scientific inquiry?
 Do consciousness scientists do something that can be characterized really as science?
 Or maybe they're studying something that's a little bit more on the border, like, I don't know, telepathy or panpsychism, like maybe rocks and trees are also conscious.
 Wouldn't that be crazy?
-Or maybe the vibrations of the mean that the universe is conscious.
+Or maybe the vibrations of brain the mean that the universe is conscious.
 So it kind of quickly starts to feel a little fuzzy, a little less scientific.
 And that's what I want to talk about today, is that perception and how that is kind of exacerbated by the way that this field is portrayed in the media and maybe what we can do about it.
-Okay?

 And so all this means that consciousness science is really difficult, not just to do scientifically, and it is really difficult, I promise you, but it's also really difficult from a social perspective.
 So more than for some other fields, those of us who do consciousness science and who study this scientifically, we have a really crucial and difficult responsibility, which is to accurately and precisely communicate the state of our field and its methods and its discoveries and how it relates to other fields, from physics to medicine and beyond.
 And it's in fact, so difficult that our field has actually written a number of papers about just how difficult it is.
-So this is a fairly recent paper TS colleagues, including many others.
+So this is a fairly recent paper from [?] colleagues, including many others.
 This is just from a few years ago.
 And these papers, and this one in particular, really highlight why our field in specific has kind of an uphill battle compared to a lot of other areas of study, especially when it comes to potential misrepresentation in the media.
 So I thought that maybe in order to drive this point home, I could actually give you some examples of how consciousness science has been misrepresented in the media so that we can get a handle on this, we can see it concretely.
 And as I'm giving you some of these examples, I want you to try to imagine how it would sound if the same kinds of statements, the same kind of sweeping claims were made about discoveries in biology or chemistry, neuroscience, climate science, engineering, that kind of thing.
 All right, let's do some examples.

 Here is the first one.
 Okay, this is an example which is actually 13 years old at this point.
 As I think you'll see, maybe it hasn't gotten so much better over the past 13 years.
-But in this example, the title Sizing of Consciousness by its bits, we have Christoph Coke, who is an expert on consciousness science at Caltech, being quoted as saying, I love his ideas.
+But in this example, the title "Sizing of Consciousness by its bits", we have Christoph Koch, who is an expert on consciousness science at Caltech, being quoted as saying, "I love his ideas.
-It's the only real promising fundamental theory.
+It's the only real promising fundamental theory".
-And here, deciding to present just this one scientist's opinion as fact without challenging it at all, without presenting any other opinions at all, I'll point out that this opinion was actually not representative of the consensus in the field at that time.
+And here [?], deciding to present just this one scientist's opinion as fact without challenging it at all, without presenting any other opinions at all, I'll point out that this opinion was actually not representative of the consensus in the field at that time.
 It was this one scientist's point of view, and it's not actually representative of the consensus in the field now either.
 And so I want you to take this quote, but I want you to replace consciousness with curing cancer.
 So this opinion presented as fact is akin to writing that one scientist theory about a cure for cancer is the only really promising fundamental theory for curing cancer.
 And without presenting any other possibilities that maybe more work needs to be done or more experiments need to be run.
 This is really hyperbolic.
 And it seems like maybe this kind of hyperbole would be hopefully at least a little less likely to happen in biomedicine, or at least would receive more pushback if it were presented this way.

 So here's another example, and this one's a bit more recent.
 So this one's from 2018.
-The Is.
+[?]
 Okay, so the electrical activity that moves across neurons is sought by some scientists to contribute to human consciousness.
 This is like a perfectly reasonable statement, right?
 Like totally fine, totally legit.
 But then the the journalist goes on to say, if electrical activity is being disrupted by anesthetic and plants too, causing them to lose consciousness, does that mean in some way that they are conscious?
 Okay, so first of all, these statements are pretty vague.
 That's not really super surprising from a popular science piece.
-And it's not really the primary problem here, saying that electricity that moves across neurons thought to from disruption of electrical activity to plants being conscious.
+And it's not really the primary problem here, saying that electricity that moves across neurons is thought to from [?] disruption of electrical activity to [?] plants being conscious.
 And this is pretty sensational, kind of to the extreme.
 And it makes this fuzzy border between consciousness science and pseudoscience, which is this border that we are trying so hard to delete all the time.
 It makes it even fuzzier.
 It gives us an even harder problem to fight against as consciousness.
-And this isn't just happening 13 years ago, five years ago.
+And this isn't just happening 13 years ago, five years ago, it's still happening.
 It's still why we're talking.
-Just last month, there was this project which was held in conjunction with the association for the Scientific Study of Consciousness annual meeting, which was in New York City.
+Just last month, there was this project which was held in conjunction with the association for the Association Scientific Study of Consciousness annual meeting, which was in New York City.
-And at this public event, Christophe Coke, who you can see here on the right, and Dave Chalmers here's on the left, they presented their 25 year old bet about whether the neural correlates of consciousness, the ones that go up and down with consciousness goes up and down, would be found.
+And at this public event, Christophe Koch, who you can see here on the right, and Dave Chalmers here's on the left, they presented their 25 year old bet about whether the neural correlates of consciousness, the ones that go up and down with consciousness goes up and down, would be found [?]
+25 years later.
 And during this public event, some new results were unveiled for the very first time from one of the ongoing projects, which was designed to challenge two of the many theories about how consciousness arises in the brain.
 And those two theories are called the global neuronal workspace theory and the integrated information theory.
 And the hot off the press results that were shown in this event, they actually ended up challenging both theories.